michaelhpet/quicknlp/README.md

-# QuickNLP (REST API server)
+# QuickNLP (API server)

-REST API server for QuickNLP, a natural language processing service that takes plain text and transforms it into meaningful information in desired format using a range of NLP algoritms.
+API server for QuickNLP, a natural language processing service that takes plain text and transforms it into meaningful information in desired format using a range of NLP algoritms.

 ## System requirements